Kotlin/analysis-api/Writerside/topics/KaClassSymbol.md

 : The class kind (ordinary class, interface, enum class, etc.).

 `val superTypes: List<KaType>`
-: A complete list of class supertypes up to `Any`.
+: A list of the direct supertypes of the class.
+If the class has no explicit supertypes, the supertype will be `Any`, or a special supertype such as `Enum` for enum classes.

 ## Type utilities